webbiscuit/webbiscuit/README.md

 Here you will find a random collection of barely started projects and terrible ideas.

+All of my software is created with human intelligence.
+This is a vibe-free zone.

 I know C++, python, C#, typescript, Rust.

 **My current Dev Setup**